 - What discussion should take place at a sub-committee level, and not at the board level?

 - What is the right level of detail for the board?

 As the expectations placed on boards — by regulators, investors, the public, and themselves — continue to increase, so will the mismatch between the things that boards need to do and the time they have to do them.
 That makes it even more important that they make the best possible use of that time.

 In our view, the ability of board members to do so will be determined long before they sit down at the boardroom table — by structuring agendas that enable them to spend sufficient time on the most important issues and by producing clear, succinct board papers that prepare them for these conversations.

 The directors we surveyed share this view.
 When asked what difference they would most like to see in board reporting, the two most frequent responses were a more focused and relevant board pack (48%) and improving the ability of paper writers (22%).

 The Board Intelligence platform was designed for exactly these two things.
 With Agenda Planner, boards can build effective forward calendars designed around the Six Conversations Model.
-And with the Academy, report writers have the tools and training they need to write short, great board papers.
-To find out what this looks like, book a demo.
+To find out what this looks like, you can book a demo with our team here.

-Our sample size of 50 board members included Company Secretaries (72%), Chairmen (10%), NEDs (10%), and CEOs (8%).
+Our sample size of 50 board members included company secretaries (72%), chairs (10%), NEDs (10%), and CEOs (8%).
 Organisations working in 23 of the 42 sectors defined by the FTSE 100 were represented, with the largest share of responses (25%) coming from financial services firms.
 10% of responses were from firms in the FTSE 100.
-In addition to an online survey, nine half-hour interviews were conducted with a mix of Company Secretaries, Chairmen, NEDs, and CEOs.
+In addition to an online survey, nine half-hour interviews were conducted with a mix of company secretaries, chairs, NEDs, and CEOs.
 Appropriate methods of statistical testing (regression analysis, Z-score testing, and T-test testing) were used to validate the robustness of the quantitative data.
 All data in this article is statistically significant.